Tokyo reports 920 new COVID-19 cases, most since May 13

 The number of people severely ill with COVID-19 in Tokyo under the metropolitan government’s criteria stood at 62, down one from Tuesday.
 The capital also reported three deaths.

-Elsewhere, Okinawa — the only prefecture still under a state of emergency — reported 58 new cases, while Osaka saw 151 cases, topping 100 for the second straight day, and two deaths.
-Hokkaido, meanwhile, confirmed 67 cases and Hyogo Prefecture saw 36 infections and one death.
-Aichi Prefecture also saw 85 cases and two deaths.
+Elsewhere, Okinawa — the only prefecture still under a state of emergency — reported 58 new cases, while Hokkaido confirmed 67 cases and Hyogo Prefecture saw 36 infections and one death.

 On Tuesday, Japan logged 1,670 new coronavirus cases as as well as 22 new deaths among infected people.
 The nationwide number of severely ill patients, meanwhile, fell by 10 from the previous day to 481.